-This review identified several issues such as embedding the Standards into the service plans of the organisation, the identification and recording of risks in relation to the Standards and failure by some Directorates to complete the self-assessment tool.
-Work has commenced with regard to the strategic approach and ambition in terms of the Welsh language and this will be incorporated Health Board's three-year plan as a planning objective which can be measured.
+This review identified several issues such as embedding the standards into the service plans of the organisation, the identification and recording of risks in relation to the standards and failure by some directorates to complete the self-assessment tool.
+Work has commenced regarding the strategic approach and ambition in terms of the Welsh language and this will be incorporated health board's three-year plan as a planning objective which can be measured.
 As some of the completion dates were not due until next year, this will be followed up as part of the 2022/23 Internal Audit plan.